Geneva Attorneys for Paternity and Child Visitation, Custody, and Support Matters

 The court will not consider issues that may have played a role in your divorce, such as infidelity or other acts of dishonesty, when making a maintenance determination.

-Child support is determined based on the non-custodial parent’s net income and the number of children that the individual is responsible for supporting.
-When looking at the guidelines, a judge can choose to increase or decrease the amount of child support required based on factors such as the child’s usual standard of living, child’s needs and the financial resources of both parents.
+Following changes to Illinois law that went into effect in July of 2017, child support is determined based on the number of children and the combined income of both parents, with each parent being responsible for a portion of this support based on their individual net income as a percentage of the combined income.
+The court will also consider each parent's amount of parenting time and parental responsibility.
+When looking at the guidelines, a judge can choose to increase or decrease the amount of child support required based on factors such as the child’s usual standard of living, the child’s needs, and the financial resources of both parents.

 Guardian Ad Litem and Mediation